Janka hardness test

 The Janka hardness test (/ˈdʒæŋkə/; [ˈjaŋka]), created by Austrian-born American researcher Gabriel Janka (1864–1932), measures the resistance of a sample of wood to denting and wear.
 It measures the force required to embed an 11.28 mm steel ball halfway into a sample of wood.
-(The diameter was chosen to produce a circle with an area of 100 square millimeters [one square centimeter].)
+(The diameter was chosen to produce a circle with an area of 100 square millimeters, or one square centimeter.)